 Step 2.
 Read the Blogs of Product Management Thought Leaders

-The above-mentioned books are important to your education as a product management pro.
+The above-mentioned books are important to your education as an enterprise product management pro.
 Although books are updated every once in a while, it's not as often as you will be expected to renew your certification and SAFe agile training as a Scrum Master.
 What’s great about blogs is that they are regularly updated with industry news, new insights, and new developments in the tech and Agile process.
 You really do need to be a regular consumer of these blogs.

 Marty Cagan’s Blog